stormcleric/fracomplete/README.md

 Hi there!

 Here you've got a textarea that provides an autocomplete widget which you can invoke by typing "@".
-My aims when developing this tool were to be able to write down people's names and usernames in a way that is easy to use and does not interfere with the main task - that is, writing a comment!
+My aims when developing this tool were to be able to write down people's names and usernames in a way that is easy to use and does not interfere with the main task - that is, writing a comment.
+So you can just write some text, type an @, select a person - or close the list - and keep on writing!

 ![Sample of Fracomplete in action!](https://github.com/stormcleric/fracomplete/blob/master/public/Fracomplete.gif)